mauricekraus/torchchronos/docs/source/index.rst

 Why torchchronos
 ----------------
-TorchChronos is a library to make handeling time series data easy with PyTorch and Lightning.
-There are alreads some libraries for handeling time series data such as SkTime or Darts, however those libraries do not work together with PyTorch.
+TorchChronos is a library to make handling time series data easy with PyTorch and Lightning.
+There are already some libraries for handeling time series data such as SkTime or Darts, however those libraries do not work together with PyTorch.

 The goal of this library is to bridge that gap, by implementing a library that takes time series data and makes processing and using it in